Deploying Custom Device Configurations¶

 The -v

-flag will trigger debugging printout, and the bogus test
+flag will trigger a debugging printout, and the bogus test

 flag will skip the actual configuration deployment.